jinghuazhao/GWAS-course/V/README.md

 chmod +x ic.pl
 ```

-Further examples are available from the [HRC-1KG directory](../HRC-1KG) in this repository.
+An example for rare variant analysis are available from the [HRC-1KG directory](../HRC-1KG)

 **Suggested reading**